-Other key landmarks in and around the parish include Beeston Castle, St Albans Church, Bolesworth Castle and The Barbour Institute.
+Other key landmarks in and around the Neighbourhood Plan Area include Beeston Castle, St Albans Church, Bolesworth Castle and The Barbour Institute.

-A small sample of views seen on the site visit is presented on the following page along with a list of the most important views in the parish which should be protected.
+A small sample of views seen on the site visit is presented on the following page along with a list of the most important views in the Neigbourhood Plan Area which should be protected.

+The Millenium Mile provides mostly vehicle free access to some of the open spaces within Tattenhall.

 Main settlement area

 Open space and recreation

 Main frontage

 Public right of way

-Grade Il Listed buildings
+Grade II Listed buildings

 Sample views

 Landmarks

-Sense of Place and Wayfinding
+Millenium Mile